domarm-comat/pyqt6rc/README.md

 * Use of [importlib_resources](https://importlib-resources.readthedocs.io/en/latest/), for compatibility with Python3.6+ [**Use pyqt6rc with -c option**]
 * Adding resource search path using QtCore.QDir.addSearchPath() and modifying generated prefixes [**Use pyqt6sp**]

+In version 4.0, parameter -p, --package was removed.
+Pyqt6rc now determines package name automatically by crawling parent folders and looking for \_\_init\_\_.py file.

 # Conversion #

 Generated template using pyuic6: